nlina-0/portfolio-2024/README.md

 <img src="docs/section_line_break.png" alt="section line break" width="600px">

-- These line breaks created using CSS code are used throughout the website to separate different sections.
+- The section line break was created using CSS code is used throughout the website to separate different sections.
 It expands across the entire width of the page.
 - Originally it was only used for the home page, but was implemented to all other pages to maintain consistency.
 It became an ideal solution to separating content.

 #### About - Mobile (mockup)